 - Chicory is high in potassium, calcium, and vitamin A.

-- Dandelions can be put to good use making a tea that is full of vitamins A & C along with calcium and potassium.
+- Dandelions can be put to good use making a tea that is full of vitamins A & C, as well as with calcium and potassium.

 Don’t have any of those plants?
-Grass works well too.
+Plain old grass works well too.
 Fresh grass clippings are high in nitrogen and potassium.
-Gather up your clippings next time you mow the lawn, fill a bucket 2/3 full of them, add water and steep 3 days, stirring daily.
+Gather up your clippings next time you mow the lawn, fill a bucket ⅔ full of them, add water and steep 3 days, stirring daily.